 staff, services and resources into 10 medical programs to meet the needs of our patients and help us make

 Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international

 and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 The Schroeder Arthritis Institute at University Health Network has launched its Integrated Quality Framework, which is grounded in innovative research, learning and patient care.
 The framework was co-designed with our patient partners, and Team UHN members to define structural, process, and outcome elements of quality that are Patient-centred; Equitable; Safe; Effective; Timely/Accessible; and Efficient.
 These quality domains of our framework are based on those put forth by the Institute of Medicine

 For our patients, providers and broader stakeholders, we define quality as:

 Silvi Groe is the Institute's Clinical Director responsible for overseeing the comprehensive clinical operations of the largest outpatient program at UHN with over 80,000 Orthopedics Visits, and its integrated surgical program with over 5000 Orthopedic and Hand surgeries.
-Silvi's portfolio includes enabling Arthritis Care Quality innovation, which is driven by converging discovery, and learning with front line clinical care.
-Most recently she led the establishment of new integrated model of care for
+Silvi's portfolio includes enabling Arthritis Care Quality innovation, which is driven by converging discovery and learning with front-line clinical care.
+Most recently she led the establishment of a new integrated model of care for

-Dr. Zahi Touma is a Rheumatologist and Clinical Epidemiologist within the Schroeder Arthritis Institute.
-His research is focused on advancing care for patients with systemic lupus erythematosus (SLE) and discovery science to improve how disease and outcomes are measured to advance treatments and quality of care for patients.
+Dr. Zahi Touma is a Rheumatologist and Clinical Epidemiologist at the Schroeder Arthritis Institute.
+His research is focused on advancing care for patients with systemic lupus erythematosus (SLE) and discovering science to improve how disease and outcomes are measured to advance treatments and quality of care for patients.
 He has also led the development of the Neuropsychiatric Program at the Toronto Lupus Program with innovative research and care models to improve the assessment of cognitive impairment in patients with Lupus.
 Most recently, he edited a seminal book on

 Our patient partners were instrumental in co-designing our quality framework.